frozencemetery/monitors/README.md

 A simple volume monitor.
 Unlike the builtin xmobar one, it doesn't poll but only updates when informed by alsa of changes.

+# batterymonitor

+A battery monitoring script.
+It's a wrapper around upower (so you'll need that installed).
+Unlike the builtin xmobar monitors, not only does it work consistently, but it also doesn't poll.

 # mpdmonitor

 This is a script that I use with xmobar to control mpd.
 It displays current